datacarpentry/python-ecology-lesson/_extras/guide.md

 * What is the difference between `surveys_df.iloc[0:4, 1:4]` and `surveys_df.loc[0:4, 1:4]`?

   While `iloc` uses integers as indices and slices accordingly, `loc` works with labels.
-It is like would be in a dictionary, asking for the key names.
+It is like accessing values from a dictionary, asking for the key names.
 Column names 1:4 do not exist, resulting in an error.
 Check also the difference between `surveys_df.loc[0:4]` and `surveys_df.iloc[0:4]`.

 ### Advanced Selection Challenges